mhilmiasyrofi/github-code-search/readme.md

 ## Getting Started

-First, you should set your OAuth token into an environment variable somewhere, like:
+First, you should set your OAuth token into an environment variable, like:
 ```
+export GITHUB_AUTH_TOKEN_1=xxxxxxx
+export GITHUB_AUTH_TOKEN_2=xxxxxxx
-export GITHUB_OAUTH=xxxxxxx
+export GITHUB_AUTH_TOKEN_3=xxxxxxx
 ```
 Visit this [link](https://github.com/settings/tokens) to create it.
+If you only have one token, please write the token in each env variable.
+It will works also :)

 ## How to Run